-Since the 1990s, laparoscopic cholecystectomy has superseded the open cholecystectomy and become the standard operative procedure for gallstone disease.17 The principal advantages of a laparoscopic approach include decreased morbidity, shorter patient recovery and shorter hospital length of stay.
-Among patients undergoing laparoscopic cholecystectomy, 5%–10% are converted to open.18 The decision to convert an operation to open should not be judged as a complication but rather a demonstration of safe judgement in appropriate situations.
+Since the 1990s, laparoscopic cholecystectomy has superseded the open cholecystectomy and become the standard operative procedure for gallstone disease.17 The principal advantages of a laparoscopic approach include decreased morbidity, shorter patient recovery, and shorter hospital length of stay.
+Among patients undergoing laparoscopic cholecystectomy, 5%–10% are converted to open.18 The decision to convert the operation to open should not be judged as a complication but rather a demonstration of safe judgment in appropriate situations.

 While the principles of an open cholecystectomy are the same, there are some fundamental differences inherent to the approach.
 The gallbladder is best accessed through a right subcostal incision.
 While the laparoscopic method utilized a “neck-to-fundus” removal of the gallbladder, the open exposure best allows for a “fundus-down” approach.
 By dissecting the fundus off of the liver first, this creates a new plane separate from the densest inflammation that allows for a reduced rate of inadvertent injury, in cases of biliary colic or early acute cholecystitis, with the subsequent exposure of the cystic duct and artery.